JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_extensions.md

 Specifying `@org.jetbrains.annotations.Nls` validates a UI `String` capitalization according to the text property `Capitalization` enum value (2019.2 and later).

 Attributes with `Enum` type support code insight with _lowerSnakeCased_ notation (2020.1 and later).

-## How to get the extension points list?

-[Extension Point List](extension_point_list.md) contains all available in IntelliJ Platform and from bundled plugins in IntelliJ IDEA.

-Alternatively (or when using 3rd party extension points), all available extension points for the specified namespace can be listed using auto-completion inside the `<extensions>` block.
-Use **View \| Quick Documentation** in the lookup list to access more information about the extension point and implementation (if applicable).